Punjabi Wedding Rituals

 9. Haldi

 On the occasion of the wedding Haldi, the bride sits on a wooden stool facing four diyas.
-A Haldi paste is prepared which consists of turmeric powder, sandalwood, rosewater, and mustard oil.
+A Haldi paste is prepared, which consists of turmeric powder, sandalwood, rosewater, and mustard oil.
 Then, the prepared paste is applied to the whole body of the bride, especially on the face, hands, and feet.
-It is believed by elderly people that the dazzling from the diyas imparts an eternal glow on the bride’s face.
+It is believed by elderly people that the dazzling light from the diyas imparts an eternal glow on the bride’s face.

 10. Ghara Gharoli

-After completing the wedding Haldi ceremony, the paste is removed from the bride’s face and the bride is then taken to the temple where she is blessed with holy water.
-She then prays to the deity asking for a blessing.
+After completing the wedding Haldi ceremony, the paste is removed from the bride’s face, and the bride is then taken to the temple, where she is blessed with holy water.
+She then prays to the deity, asking for a blessing.
 The ritual performed is called Ghara Gharoli.
 A similar ritual is performed at the groom’s place.

 11. Sehrabandi and Varna